 Anti-seizure medication.
 A person with a CNS tumor may experience seizures (see Symptoms), and this type of medication helps to control how often a person has seizures.

 Shunt.
 If fluid begins to build up in the brain, it may become necessary for a surgeon to place a device called a shunt that is used to bypass or divert fluid from one place to another and drain the excess fluid.

-Anti-depressants.
+Anti-depressant medication.
 Depression can be common in people with a CNS tumor, but it is often undiagnosed.
 However, this does not mean that all people with a CNS tumor are depressed.
 For those who have symptoms of depression, the health care team may decide to prescribe an anti-depressant medication to help with the symptoms.
 Learn more about depression.

 Learn more about palliative care.

 If the tumor has spread to another location in the body, it is called a metastatic tumor.
 This is very rare for meningioma.
 Patients with this diagnosis are encouraged to talk with doctors who are experienced in treating metastatic meningioma, because there can be different opinions about the best treatment plan.
-Learn more about seeking a second opinion before starting treatment, so you are comfortable with the treatment plan chosen.
+Learn more about getting a second opinion before starting treatment, so you are comfortable with the treatment plan chosen.
 This discussion may include clinical trials studying new treatments.
-Supportive care will also be important to help relieve symptoms and side effects.
+Palliative care will also be important to help relieve symptoms and side effects.